-Staffordshire University can evidence that it is compliant in having equal pay for work of equal value.
+University of Staffordshire can evidence that it is compliant in having equal pay for work of equal value.
 We recognise that we have a gender pay gap which is due to the unequal distribution of men and women at the top pay quartile.
 Women are also underrepresented in technical and trade roles.

-We have been making positive progress within this area and are fully committed and have a proactive approach that will reduce this pay gap further and ultimately achieve pay neutrality.
+We are committed to reduce the pay gap and ultimately achieve pay neutrality.
 Some of the actions that we remain committed to are:

-- Ensuring our 'Staff Make Staffs' culture improvement programme, is developing an inclusive culture, incorporating and addressing the diverse needs of our staff. - Continue to embed the People Strategy new approach on inclusion, key aspects within this will be the implementation of the equality targets, professional development for staff via the development of the Values and Behaviours framework and the YOURCareer@Staffs programme.
+Ensuring our 'Staff makes Staff' culture improvement programme, is developing an inclusive culture, incorporating and addressing the diverse needs of our staff.

+Continue to embed the People Strategy approach on inclusion, key aspects are the implementation of the equality targets, professional development for staff via our Values and Behaviours framework and the YOURCareer@Staffs programme.

-- Continue the roll out of inclusive recruitment methods and how to promote 'Conscious Inclusive thinking and behaviours' to all key staff. - An inclusive approach to the attraction and recruitment of staff to our roles, making sure that we are gender neutral in our requirements, our advertising and that we encourage applications from the broadest range of candidates. - Training our recruitment staff on 'Inclusive Recruitment, Selection and Retention' methods to ensure that they are free from stereotypes and bias when appointing to roles within their teams and removing gender imbalance in promotions. - Champion the implementation of the Aurora women's personal and professional development programme to allow opportunity for career and role development for women within key underrepresented roles/ specialisms within the University.
+Continue the roll out of inclusive recruitment methods and how to promote 'Conscious Inclusive thinking and behaviours' to all key staff.

+An Inclusive approach to the attraction and recruitment of staff to our roles, making sure that we are gender neutral in our requirements, our advertising and that we encourage applications from the broadest range of candidates.

+Training our recruitment staff on 'Inclusive Recruitment, Selection and Retention' methods to ensure that they are free from stereotypes and bias when appointing to roles within their teams and removing gender imbalance in promotions.

+Champion the implementation of the Aurora women's personal and professional development programme to allow opportunity for career and role development for women within key underrepresented roles/ specialisms within the University.

-- Ongoing data analysis linked to our work on Athena SWAN, the Race Equality Charter and Stonewall to enable a more granular understanding of our gender pay gap to inform future actions. - Ensuring we have policies and practices in place that support part-time and flexible working relevant for the job role. - Creating an inclusive culture that understands and supports the challenges caring duties may create for individuals. - Ensuring the 'menopause policy' guidance is delivered to both management and co-workers on how we can support individuals during this period in their lives and to ensure these individuals are treated fairly in the workplace.
+Ongoing data analysis linked to our work on Athena SWAN, the Race Equality Charter and Stonewall to enable a more granular understanding of our gender pay gap to inform future actions.

+Ensuring we have policies and practices in place that support part-time and flexible working relevant for the job role.

+Creating an inclusive culture that understands and supports the challenges caring duties may create for individuals.

+Ensuring the 'menopause policy' guidance is delivered to both management and co-workers on how we can support individuals during this period in their lives and to ensure these individuals are treated fairly in the workplace.

-Appendix 1
+APPENDIX 1

-Staffordshire University - Staff profile figures per gender profile group
+University of Staffordshire - Staff profile figures per gender profile group

-Staffordshire University - Mean and Median pay gap figures per gender profile group
+University of Staffordshire - Mean and Median pay gap figures per gender profile group